Zenchiyu/diffusion/README.md

 # Credits

-The computations were performed at University of Geneva using Baobab/Yggdrasil HPC service
+The computations were performed at the University of Geneva using the Baobab/Yggdrasil HPC service

 - https://github.com/pytorch/pytorch
 - https://github.com/crowsonkb/k-diffusion/tree/master